 Open the “app drawer” — the entire list of apps installed on your phone.
 It’s almost always a button at the bottom of your home screen, in the center.

 Scroll through the list of installed apps and look for an app named “Settings”.
 Tap the Settings icon to enter Android’s system-wide Settings app.

-Scroll down on the Settings screen and look for an “About phone” or “About tablet” option.
+Scroll down on the Settings screen and look for an “About phone”, “About tablet”, or “System” option.
 You’ll usually find this at the very bottom of the main Settings screen, under System, but depending on your phone it could be different.
 If you do find a specific option for System, you can usually find the “About Phone” underneath that.

-Look for “Android version” to find the version of Android installed on your device.
+On the resulting screen, look for “Android version” to find the version of Android installed on your device, like this:

 It just displays the version number, not the code name — for example, it says “Android 6.0” instead of “Android 6.0 Marshmallow”.
 You’ll have to perform a web search or look up a list of Android codenames if you want to know the code name associated with the version.
 Here’s a current list:

 - Android 7.0: Nougat

 - Android 6.0: Marshmallow

 - Android 4.0 – 4.0.4: Ice Cream Sandwich

 - Android 3.0 – 3.2.6: Honeycomb